 A Brief History

 St. Francis Community Services was established in July 2011 by uniting social service programs once operated directly by Catholic Charities of St. Louis.
-Although we are a relatively young organization, many of our individual sites can trace their roots back three decades or longer.
-Our Southside Center began in 1983, at first serving a cluster of south city neighborhoods, and later focusing its attention on Spanish- and Vietnamese-speaking people across the region.
-Our Catholic Legal Assistance Ministry location has represented impoverished people in the justice system for more than 30 years.
+Although we are a relatively young organization, many of our individual programs can trace their roots back three decades or longer.
+Our Southside Center location began in 1983, initially serving a cluster of south city neighborhoods.
+With changing community demographics, and after a needs assessment in 1992, it focused its attention on serving Spanish- and Vietnamese-speaking people across the region.
+Our Catholic Legal Assistance Ministry location was founded in 1987 as an initiative of the Archdiocese.
+At first providing representation in family law for those who could not afford an attorney, it quickly expanded its services into other areas to meet growing needs in the region.
+Today, staff attorneys at this site provide legal assistance in the areas of family law, immigration law, housing law, and veterans matters.

 What’s in a Name?